jankuca/flowon/README.md

 It is recommended to inherit from the supplied Model class.

 Model files are stored in the `app_dir/models/` directory.
-Router namespaces are no applied to this directory.
+Router namespaces are not applied to this directory.

 > Note that all field keys are namespaced as `NAMESPACE:KEY`.
 You can skip the namespace but have to leave the colon (`:KEY`).